twojtaszczyk/shell_programming/README.md

 # shell_programming
-Repo for practive bash scripting and shell programming
+Repo for practive bash scripting and shell programming.